vdhamer/Git-Crypt-Demo/README.md

 	and click on `Code` and `Open with Xcode`.

 	Then confirm that the file `Secret.txt` is encrypted there by viewing it.
-	You should also see that an app built from this repository now displays "Hello, World!" with a capital W (as in the file `Unsecret.txt`).
+	You should also see that an app built from this repository now displays "Contents of file Secret.txt" (as in the file `Unsecret.txt`).
 Which confirms that the app decided that file was encrypted.

 ### Thoughs on "should it really be this complex?"